Retrieval-Pretrained Transformer: Long-range Language Modeling with Self-retrieval: Discussion and Related Work

+\paragraph{Relation to Fusion-in-Decoder} RPT shares similarities with Fusion-in-Decoder (FiD) \cite{fid,SLED}.
+While both RPT and FiD employ cross-attention mechanisms to integrate the retrieved context within their models, they differ in two ways. (a) In FiD, retrieval is performed only once based on the initial prompt/query, while RPT continuously performs retrieval at the chunk level throughout generation. (b) FiD encodes retrieved neighbors separately using a bi-directional encoder and only then applies cross-attention in the decoder.
+In RPT, the decoder computes chunk embeddings and performs native retrieval, and then chunked cross-attention is applied to fuse the retrieved context with the model's predictions.
+We view RPT, which uses lower-decoder encodings, as more natural in the context of continuous generation (e.g., chatbots or agents), since the model generates representations and uses them later as keys, and thus generating retrieval representations bears zero cost.

 \paragraph{Long-range language modeling} A primary focus in long-range language modeling has been addressing the quadratic complexity of attention in order to develop more efficient mechanisms for handling long texts.
 For instance, Transformer-XL \cite{txl} processes the input using a segment-level mechanism while retaining a cache from previous segments.
 Longformer \cite{longformer} extends this idea to accommodate even longer contexts.
-Sparse strategies, such as those proposed in \newcite{bigbird,routing_transformers,reformer}, attend to only a subset of tokens through clustering or hashing methods.
-Another approach involves compressing the input and attending over the compressed sequence \cite{infinityformer,Rae2020Compressive}, or learning to ignore irrelevant tokens \cite{expirespan}.
-Recently, recurrent mechanisms have re-emerged as potential solutions \cite{feedback,blockrecurrent,gss}.
-From an analysis perspective, past work \cite{shortformer} demonstrated that standard LM benchmarks are not ideal for measuring the long-range capabilities of models. \newcite{DoLL} discuss various types of sequences that benefit from having a long context, and \newcite{rae-razavi-2020-transformers} investigate long-range architectural choices and recommend increasing long-range capabilities in the upper layers.
+Several works previously viewed retrieval as a long-range problem.
+Memorizing Transformers \cite{memorizing} employed a single $k$-NN layer and retrieve cached keys and values, but they do not back-propagate gradients through the sparse retrieval operation.
+Similarly, \newcite{unlimiformer} demonstrated that this approach can be used with any existing pre-trained model and applied it at every attention layer for long summarization tasks.
+From an analysis perspective, past work \cite{shortformer} demonstrated that standard LM benchmarks are not ideal for measuring the long-range capabilities of models. \newcite{DoLL} discuss various types of sequences that benefit from having a long context, and \newcite{do-transformers} investigate long-range architectural choices and recommend increasing long-range capabilities in the upper layers.